What Does It Mean To Be An Artist?

 Being an artist is not just about being a person with the talent and the skills to conceptualize and make creative works, An artist is a person who can touch people's emotions to deliver a specific message.

-Being an artist means you could immortalize the message you are delivering in your artwork, a message in an artwork could change the community's point of view towards an idea, or behavior, or even redefine what is ethical and what is not.
+Being an artist means you can immortalize the message you are delivering in your artwork, a message in an artwork could change the community's point of view towards an idea, or behavior, or even redefine what is ethical and what is not.

 What Does It Mean To Be An Artist?